 Riley's athletic programs for the past six years.
 He also served as athletic director at Jackson Middle School from Jan.
-1975 to June 1976, after three years as director at Riley.
+1975 to June 1976, after Mr. Frazier had directed three years as director at Riley.

 School evaluation to be conducted this year